 Most of the time, non-toxic means that a few known carcinogens are eliminated from the ingredients used to create the product.
-It can also mean that it does not cause adverse effects if inhaling vapors, but it’s up to interpretation.
+It can also mean that inhaling vapors does not cause adverse effects, but it’s up to interpretation.

 You best believe that… If you ingest a product only meant for topical use, most likely, you’ll experience a toxic effect 2 minutes later as you become violently ill.

 I judge gel nail products based on the monomer and the concentrations within the gel.